hoisie/web/Readme.md

 * automatic reloading when source or template files are changed
 * fcgi, scgi, and proxying support
 * executing route handlers with goroutines for multicore systems
-* ability to use asynchronous handlers (for comet and long-polling)
+* ability to use asynchronous handlers (for long-polling)

 ## Installation